RobCaamano/Toxic-Text-Classifier/README.md

 ## About <a id="about"></a>

-The Toxic Text Classifier is a tool designed to analyze and categorize text into various toxicity levels.
+The Toxic Text Classifier is a user-friendly web application built with Streamlit that is designed to analyze and categorize text through toxicity classification and sentiment analysis.
 This project utilizes a fine-tuned BERT model for text classification, leveraging TensorFlow and Hugging Face Transformers for NLP capabilities.

 ### <ins> Classification Categories </ins>

 | Toxic | Severe Toxic | Obscene | Threat | Insult | Identity Hate |
 | -------- | -------- | -------- | -------- | -------- | -------- |

 ### <ins> Available Models </ins>